odpi/specs/ODPi-Runtime.md

 -   Applications SHOULD use the Java client libraries or `${HADOOP_HDFS_HOME}/bin/hdfs getconf` to obtain configuration information, rather than reading config files directly.
 This includes getting the YARN Resource Manager address and port information.

--   Applications SHOULD NOT depend upon the following configuration entries, as they are known to be node specific, private to a service, security-sensitive, or otherwise problematic:
+-   Applications SHOULD NOT depend upon the configuration entries listed in Appendix A, as they are known to be node specific, private to a service, security-sensitive, or otherwise problematic.

-**TODO: blacklist**

 -   Applications SHOULD only use the `HADOOP_CLASSPATH` environment variable hook (2.x) or the shellprofile.d infrastructure (3.x) to manipulate the runtime content of the Java classpath.
 Applications SHOULD NOT inject themselves into the classpath other than manipulation of this environment variable.